Western Australia Wildflowers Guide: When + Where to See Them

 For wildflowers, head to Orchid Ridge (Wanarra Road) to spot some wreath flowers.
 Other wildflower hotspots near Perenjori include the John Forrest Lookout, Mongers Lake Lookout and Camel Soak.

-Check out the information centre in the middle of town which has a great map and bloom tracker.
+Check out the information centre in the middle of town, which has a great map and bloom tracker.

 Grab lunch and a coffee from the cafe in the centre of town.
 Don’t forget to check out the adorable community garden next door!